Murder in a Small Town (TV series)

 Murder in a Small Town is a Canadian crime drama series which premiered on Global in Canada and Fox in the United States, on September 24, 2024.
 It is based on the Alberg and Cassandra Mysteries, a series of British Columbia–set crime novels by L. R. Wright.
-It was filmed at Gibsons on British Columbia's Sunshine Coast.
-In January 2025, the series was renewed for a second season by Fox, which premiered on September 23, 2025.
+It is filmed in Gibsons on British Columbia's Sunshine Coast.
+In January 2025, the series was renewed for a second season, which premiered on September 23, 2025.
+In May 2026, the series was renewed for a third season.